eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 A third-party plugin is required to enable syntax coloring.
 The Che4z basic stack and Code4z pack both contain Bitlang, which fulfils this requirement.

 ### Copybook Support

-To use the COBOL Language Support extension while working with copybooks, place the copybook files inside a **"COPYBOOKS"** folder within the current workspace.
+Whenever you open a program or project which uses copybooks, all the copybooks that are not stored in the local workspace are downloaded from the mainframe.
+Copybooks are stored in a **.copybooks** directory within the workspace, which is created automatically when copybooks are downloaded.

 The extension includes the following copybook support features:

 * Semantic analysis for keywords, variables, and paragraphs across copybooks, to ensure and maintain compatibility of copybooks called in code.
 * Inbuilt protection against recursive and missing copybooks.
 If the copybook is missing or contains looping code, an error displays, preventing issues only being discovered when the code is executed.